 What stories are important to people?
-To describe important stories and their meaning Story-telling: Children listen to stories, songs and poems from different sources and traditions, discussing and responding to them through retelling, role play or picture making, eg Jonah and the Whale, Diwali Rama and Sita stories.
+To describe important stories and their meaning Story-telling: Children listen to stories, songs and poems from different sources and traditions, discussing and responding to them through retelling, role play or picture making.
 They engage in activities from these festivals such as dipping an apple into honey to learn about Rosh Hashanah (Judaism) Questioning: Children answer 'who', 'how', 'why questions about their experiences in response to stories, experiences or events from different sources, and extend upon these to form their own, or collaborative questions Sharing: Children bring in a book from home and discuss why it is important to them.
 They practise listening carefully to others and asking questions.
-Emma Dodds "Love you" stories are good to share.
-Role play: Role play or puppets could be used to tell stories, for example about Christmas or Easter.
-Children remember the characters in stories.
 Making candles: Children create their own candles after hearing about the story of Diwali.
 Children could practise numeracy through recognising, creating and describing some patterns as well as sorting and ordering objects e.g. the size and weight of candles or Rangoli patterns (Diwali).
 Picture cards: Ask children to match up picture cards to key sentences about the stories.
 They begin to learn key words from the stories.
-Children could create stories about their lives at school and at home with pictures and key words How do we show kindness to others?
+Children could create stories about their lives at school and at home with pictures and key words.
+How do we show kindness to others?
 To describe ways of showing kindness and say what is right or wrong Classroom pet: Children can learn about relationships through having a classroom pet, such as chicks or a rabbit.
 They consider the cycle of life and death and what they have to do in order to look after the animal.
 They talk about how they can mark events such as birth and death.
-Mini beasts and plants could be included.
 Our Values: Children consider some of the Human Rights and use their knowledge to develop a class code of conduct.
-They practise using their words to negotiate and think about right and wrong (relate to Fundamental British Values, and Unicef Rights Respecting Schools programme).
-Learn kind words, sorry and thank you in different languages.
+They practise using their words to negotiate and think about right and wrong.
 Story telling: Children discuss relationships through the medium of story-telling.
 After reading a story, they discuss hopes and fears of different characters e.g. 'When Harris Finds His Feet' by Catherine Rayner, or 'Little Mouse's Big Book of Fears' by Emily Gravett.
 Child Ambassadors: Children are given different roles in the classroom and are asked to think about why it is important to help.
 They talk about their own and others' behaviours and its consequences.
 What would you do?
 Using a story as a stimulus, children reflect on what they would have done in a similar situation.
 Children talk about some of the ways that people show love and concern for one another and why it is important to help others.
-'This is our house' by Michael Rosen and the Percy the Parkkeeper series; 'The Soul Bird' by Michael Snunit encourage reflection.